-Section 11.1.
-The Academy Budget.
-The Academy Board is responsible for establishing, approving, and amending an annual budget in accordance with the Uniform Budgeting and Accounting Act, MCL 141.421, et seq.
-By July 1st of each year, the Academy Board shall submit to the Charter Schools Office a copy of its annual budget for the upcoming fiscal year.
+(a) The Academy Board is responsible for establishing, approving, and amending an annual budget in accordance with the Uniform Budgeting and Accounting Act, MCL 141.421 et seq.
+Within ten (10) days after adoption by the Academy Board (but not later than July 1st) each year, the Academy Board shall submit to the Charter Schools Office a copy of its annual budget for the upcoming fiscal year.
 The budget must detail budgeted expenditures at the object level as described in the Michigan Department of Education's Michigan School Accounting Manual.
-In addition, the Academy Board is responsible for approving all revisions and amendments to the annual budget.
-Within 10 business days after Academy Board approval, revisions or amendments to the Academy's budget shall be submitted to the Charter Schools Office.
+In addition, the Academy Board is responsible for approving all revisions